-The following facilities are available at the main rest camp:
+The following facilities are available at the respective camps:

 - A lookout platform and an underground hide provide views over a waterhole which is floodlit at night.

-- A swimming pool is available for overnight visitors, situated near the chalets.
+- A swimming pool, situated near the chalets, is available for overnight visitors.

-- A picnic and braai area is available for day visitors overlooking the waterhole in the rest camp.
+- Picnic and braai areas are available for day visitors, overlooking the waterhole in the rest camp.

-- A picnic site situated within the botanical reserve in the Main Game Area provides picnic, braai and ablution facilities.
+- A picnic site, 'Jack's picnic site',situated within the botanical reserve in the main game area provides picnic, braai and ablution facilities.

-- The SASOL Red Bishop Bird Hide, overlooking a small wetland area.
+- The SASOL Red Bishop Bird Hide overlooks a small wetland area.

 - A shop selling curios, snacks and basic supplies is open between 08:00 and 18:00 (winter) or 08:00 to 19:00 (summer).